Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Reimbursement Programs

-• My Mobility Store: My Mobility Store is a mobility van dealer offering new and used mobility vans and other equipment.
-Customers can benefit from its list of vehicle reimbursement programs from different car companies.
+• My Mobility Store: This mobility van dealer sells new and used mobility vans and equipment.
+It lists vehicle reimbursement programs from car companies.

-• MPS Driving AIDS: This company offers mechanical and electronic driving aids for drivers with disabilities.
-It has also compiled a list of rebate programs from different companies.
+• MPS Driving AIDS: This company sells mechanical and electronic driving aids for drivers with disabilities.
+It lists rebate programs from companies.

-• Adaptive Driving Alliance: The Alliance is made up of vehicle modification dealers providing adaptive technology and equipment to senior citizens and drivers.
-The group has also created a list of manufacturers offering rebates.
+• Adaptive Driving Alliance: This alliance of vehicle modification dealers provides adaptive technology and equipment to seniors and drivers with disabilities.
+The group lists manufacturers offering rebates.

-• National Mobility Equipment Dealers Association: Members are familiar with vehicle manufacturer rebates and can help you apply as well as give pre-purchase advice about the type of vehicle that will accommodate your adaptive equipment needs.
+• National Mobility Equipment Dealers Association: Members know vehicle manufacturer rebates and help you apply.
+They provide pre-purchase advice about vehicles that accommodate your adaptive equipment needs.

 Auto Loans